troessner/reek/docs/Smell-Suppression.md

 ## How to disable smell detection

-First and foremost, there are the [Basic Smell Options](Basic-Smell-Options.md) you can use.
+There are always the [Basic Smell Options](Basic-Smell-Options.md) you can use in your configuration file.

-Besides from that, you can use special comments, like so:
+But in this document we would like to focus on a completely different way - via special comments.

+A simple example:

 ```ruby
 # This method smells of :reek:NestedIterators